Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 </div>
 <img src="../images/thresholds-advanced-nlu.png" alt="thresholds advanced nlu" title="thresholds advanced nlu" style="border: 1px solid gray; zoom:75%;">

 The following table gives the details of the various configurations that can be set from this section.
-Apart from these you can add Custom configurations, reach out to our [support team](https://support.kore.ai/hc/en-us/) to know how.
+Apart from these you can add Custom configurations, reach out to our <a href="https://support.kore.ai/hc/en-us/" target="_blank">Support Team</a> to know how.

 <table border="1.5">
   <tr bgcolor="#ECECEC">